An update on our prices

 Devesh Raj, Chief Operating Officer, Sky

-Today, we’ve announced some changes to the prices of our Sky Mobile tariffs.
-I want to explain what this means for our customers, why it’s needed, and how we’re keeping Sky Mobile among the best value providers in the market.
+We’ve announced some changes to our pricing.
+I want to explain what this means for our customers, why it’s needed, and how we’re keeping Sky’s connectivity and entertainment offering among the best value providers in the market.

 Our customers are at the heart of everything we do at Sky.
-That’s why we combine reliable connectivity, flexible data options, and award-winning service – making it easy to stay connected with choice and confidence.
+That’s why we focus on delivering great TV and entertainment, reliable broadband, and flexible mobile options - all backed by award-winning service.
+Together, these services are designed to make it easy for our customers to stay connected, entertained, and in control, with choice and confidence.

-To keep improving Sky Mobile and invest in the best and most reliable service, we need to adjust our pricing.
-These ongoing improvements, combined with rising wholesale and operating costs, mean that most Sky Mobile customers will see a change to their tariff price this year.
+To keep improving our products and investing in the best and most reliable services, we need to make some adjustments to our pricing.
+These ongoing investments, alongside rising wholesale and operating costs, mean that most Sky customers will see a change to their prices this year.

 What this means for our customers